Skip to main content

 Moderate Screening for Experience and Compliance:

-Partners are qualified based on their industry experience, compliance with relevant standards, and basic alignment with organizational needs.
+Partners are qualified based on their industry experience, compliance with relevant standards, and basic alignment with organisational needs.

 Comprehensive Evaluation Including Technical and Ethical Alignment:

-Suppliers are thoroughly vetted for technical competence, ethical alignment with organizational values, and their ability to support specific cloud objectives.
+Suppliers are thoroughly vetted for technical competence, ethical alignment with organisational values, and their ability to support specific cloud objectives.

 Strategic Selection with Emphasis on Long-Term Value and Leadership Vision: